Note

 Go to the end to download the full example code.

-Re-estimate the Pareto optimal models
+Re-estimate the Pareto optimal modelsΒΆ

-The assisted specification algorithm generates a file containg the pareto optimal specification.
+The assisted specification algorithm generates a file containing the pareto optimal specification.
 This script is designed to re-estimate the Pareto optimal models.
 The catalog of specifications is defined in Specification of a catalog of models .

-Michel Bierlaire, EPFL
+Michel Bierlaire, EPFL Sat Jun 28 2025, 12:35:57m

 try: